 - safety- because menstrual cups are made of food-grade silicone, you don’t have to worry about toxic chemicals in your reproductive organs.
 No more worries about chlorine and pesticides!

 Are menstrual cups comfortable?
 In a word: yes- once you get the hang of them.
 It’s important to choose the right one for your body, based on your flow and body size (hint: not all companies base size on whether or not you’ve had a baby!).

 If you’re having trouble with getting your menstrual cup set just right, you are not alone.
-My first cycle was awful the first couple days until I figured out I wasn’t placing the cup far enough up.

 This guide is an excellent resource to help you choose the right style, size, and fold for you.

 Don’t have time to read a long, drawn-out guide?
 We like the Lena cup, which comes in two sizes.